Trump says Powell should resign ‘immediately’ in latest attack on Fed chair

 In May, the US Supreme Court reaffirmed precedent limiting the president’s ability to remove the top central banker in a ruling that singled out the Federal Reserve as having a distinct status compared with other independent agencies.

-Trump earlier on Tuesday told reporters that he had “two or three” choices in mind to succeed Powell without elaborating on who is under consideration.
+Trump on Tuesday told reporters that he had “two or three” choices in mind to succeed Powell without elaborating on who is under consideration.